apiad/lovelaice/README.md

     export MISTRAL_API_KEY="..."

-You can use `lovelaice` from the command line to ask something causal like:
+You can use `lovelaice` from the command line to ask anything.
+Lovelaice understands many different types of requests, and will employ different tools according to the question.

+You can also use Lovelaice in interactive mode just by typing `lovelaice` without a query.
+It will launch a conversation loop that you can close at any time with Ctrl+C.

+### Chat

+You can ask a casual question about virtually anything:

     $ lovelaice what is the meaning of life